Accidental Damage Home Insurance Explained

-If you own your own home then home insurance is essential.
+Whether you rent or own a property, it's best to have home insurance in place.
 However, before any accidents happen (as they sometimes do), you need to know exactly what is covered by your insurance and what isn't.
 This way you can determine whether or not you need to take out an accidental damage policy as well as standard home and contents insurance.
 Below, you can find out exactly what accidental damage is, what the policy includes as extra and whether you should get it.

 Accidental damage is simply described as “unexpected and unintended damage caused by something sudden and external”.
-This may sound a bit vague, but it essentially covers damage in your home that was done unintentionally as a one-off incident.
+This may sound a bit vague, but it essentially covers damage in your home that occurred unintentionally as an isolated incident.
 The additional cover protects your home and the items in it that might not otherwise be covered through your standard home insurance.

 But what is considered accidental damage?
 Knowing what is ‘accidental’ and what isn’t can be confusing, particularly as every potential incident cannot be laid out in a policy book.
-Some accidents, such as a broken TV set or stairlift, are generally covered on a contents insurance policy, but an accidental insurance policy covers much more than this, including damage caused by young children (spilled food or drinks, crayon on the walls, etc.) and sometimes DIY disasters caused by homeowners.
+Some accidents, such as a broken TV set, are generally covered on a contents insurance policy, but an accidental damage extension to your home insurance policy covers much more than this, including damage caused by young children (spilled food or drinks, crayon on the walls, etc.) and sometimes DIY mishap caused by homeowners.
 These sorts of things aren’t generally covered through regular home and contents polices.

 As with all insurance policies, there are some accidents and incidents that are covered and others that aren’t.